Local and Global Training Initiatives

 Wuxi Professional College of Science and Technology - Wuxi, P.R. of China (Jiangsu Province)

 The first dual degree program was started in 2007 with this Chinese college located just outside of Shanghai in Wuxi, China.
-It provides Chinese students with an opportunity to obtain an Associate of Technology degree from Bates Technical College, while completing a bachelor degree at their home college in China.
+It provides Chinese students with an opportunity to obtain an associate degree from Bates Technical College, while completing a bachelor degree at their home college in China.
 Beginning each fall, the program offers 70 students a success-oriented pathway for talented Chinese students to pursue their undergraduate studies in Manufacturing and complete a comprehensive English language course.
 Each year department faculty visited each others campus for short-term training and study.

 Fuzhou Polytechnic, Fuzhou, P.R. of China (Fujian Province)